bitsofcotton/goki_check_cc/README.md

 # Parameters
 * fisheye.hh
 * * z_max   : z-index resolution.
 * * stp     : number of points to be used in detecting edges.
 * * nlevel  : ratio to auto level.
+* * cthresh : threshold for differential value is valid or not.
+* * bloop   : loop number for flatting result.
 * tilt.hh
 * * z_atio : [0,1] to [0,z_atio].
 * scancontext.hh